gcsosso/SOAP_GAS/README.md

 ## Input reference
 The `input.py` file allows the user to specify which SOAP descriptor(S) to be optimised.
 It also allows to user to specify several parameters to tweak the genetic algorithm specifications.
+The input file is required to be in the same folder as the genetic algorithm script for it to work.

 The specifics of the SOAP descriptor(s) to be optimised are contained in one or more Python dictionaries in the following form:
 ```